zimolzak/instruct-project-etrigger-sql/advanced/colon.md

-# Colorectal Red Flag Criteria
+# APPENDIX: Colorectal Red Flag Criteria

 1. Identify all patient records with iron deficiency anemia, defined as: